DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: RESULTS AND DISCUSSION

-We evaluate the approaches with four metrics: success rate, plan length, resulting planning time of the automated task planner, and the number of expanded nodes (nodes in a search tree created and explored during the process of searching for a solution to a planning problem, a lower number of expanded nodes implies a higher efficiency) reported by the automated task planner.
-A trial is successful if the VAL tool reports that the generated plan is valid, i.e., correct and executable.
-Moreover, each metric is reported for both original and decomposed problems.
-The decomposed plan length shows the length of the concatenated plan, and the decomposed planning time refers to the total time of solving all sub-problems.
-Table \ref{tab:result_all} shows the results of all experiments.

-Unsurprisingly, \textbf{LLM-As-Planner} performs the worst among all approaches, which achieved no successful case at all.
-There is no doubt that the state-of-the-art LLMs still lack ability in graph and physical reasoning \cite{valmeekam2022large}, therefore, directly using LLMs to generate executable high-level plans is extremely challenging and risky for long-term tasks without grounding with actionable knowledge.
+The evaluation results are displayed in Tables~\ref{tab:sr} and~\ref{tab:result_all}. \textbf{LLM-As-Planner} performs the worst among all approaches with $70\%$ and $38.67\%$ in domains with independent sub-tasks, and no successful case in those with dependent sub-tasks.
+Despite the ability in temporal reasoning, LLMs still have difficulties in discovering the underlying dependencies and preconditions of complex long-term tasks \cite{xiong2024large, valmeekam2022large}.

-By grounding natural language into formal planning language, \textbf{LLM+P} is able to achieve up to $82\%$ of success rate in \textit{PC Assembly} domain and also able to reach the optimal plan length and number of expanded nodes.
-Solving the generated problem files also leads to a comparable planning time to our approach.
-However, LLM+P never succeed in \textit{Dining Table Setup} and \textit{House Cleaning} domains.
-Two leading failure cases are planner timeout ($239$ failures out of $450$ trials) and undeclared items ($86$ failures).
+By grounding NL into formal planning language, \textbf{LLM+P} is able to achieve slightly higher success rates in the \textit{PC} domain and it is also able to reach the optimal plan length and number of expanded nodes.
+However, it only reaches $4\%$ success rate in \textit{Dining} and never succeeds in \textit{Cleaning} and \textit{Office} domains.
+The leading failure is planner timeout.
+Since LLM+P consumes the original SGs with a large number of items, although the LLMs have mostly transferred the items from SGs to the PDDL problem files, the complexity of the planning problem increases exponentially with the growing number of items, resulting in exceeding the planner's timeout.

-LLM+P consumes the original scene graphs containing over $30$ items.
-Although LLMs are mostly able to transfer the items from scene graphs to the PDDL problem files, the difficulty for the automated planner to solve problems increases exponentially with the number of items, resulting in exceeding the planner's timeout.
-On the other hand, the longer the input prompt, the more likely that the LLMs neglect important information, such as semantic attributes of items, and forget to translate them into PDDL predicates, which leads to incomplete problem files, such that the automated task planner fails to solve.

-Compared to other domains, \textit{PC Assembly} is semantically the simplest one, where all sub-tasks are similar transportation tasks, such that the LLMs are not required to generate unseen predicates other than ``\textit{item\_pickable}''.
-Furthermore, \textit{Parole} and \textit{Shelbiana} scenes contain the least items.
-These explain the higher success rates of LLM+P in the corresponding experiments in comparison with the others.